cyberomin/cyberomin.github.io/_posts/2016-07-30-pwa-and-konga.markdown

 - Push Notifications: Push notifications makes it easy to re-engage with users by showing them relevant and contextual notification even when their browser is closed.
 As a customer, nothing could be more delightful than getting a push notification notifying me of a 40% discount on a particular merchandise or category&mdash;Fashion, Electronics, etc&mdash;of my choice.

 - Add to Home Screen: Giving users the ability to add your web app to their home screen cannot be overemphasized.
-This allows your users to quickly and seamlessly launch your application and it saves them the stress of typing long URLs into an address bar.
+This allows your users to quickly and seamlessly launch your application.
+It also saves them the stress of typing long URLs into an address bar.

 - Instant loading: Service workers allows your app to load nearly instantly regardless of the network the user is currently on.

 - Security: HTTPS ensures that information is transferred securely between you and your users.
 This solves the problem of man in the middle attacks.

-- Native Hardware Access: Accelerometers, gyroscope and compass are some of the native app features that ARE made available via PWA.
+- Native Hardware Access: Accelerometers, gyroscope and compass are some of the native app features that are made available via PWA.
 Nothing like a gentle vibration on a Friday afternoon reminding your users to buy spa deals for themselves and their loved ones.

-- Responsiveness: progressive web apps fit any form factor, this is really powerful if you consider the plethora of devices available today.
+- Responsiveness: Progressive web apps fit any form factor, this is really powerful if you consider the plethora of devices available today.

 <ul class="list-inline">
 	<li>